Disaster Communications Management

 The course is designed to address telecommunications needs for mitigating the effects of natural and manmade disasters in which normal communications are often disrupted by physical damage, system overload or adverse weather conditions.

-Participants will be introduced, through field trips and classrooms, to a wide range of technologies including Very Small Aperture Terminals (VSATs), mobile and fixed satellite communications, remote sensing, Global Positioning Systems (GPS), Geographic Information Systems (GIS), public safety interoperability, amateur radio and the Internet including social networks.
+Participants will be introduced, through field trips and classrooms, to a wide range of technologies including Very Small Aperture Terminals (VSATs), mobile and fixed satellite communications, remote sensing, Global Positioning Systems (GPS), Geographic Information Systems (GIS), drones, public safety interoperability, amateur radio and the Internet including social networks.
 Participants will be given the tools to help them evaluate which technologies will be applicable to their countries for a wide range of applications including: refugee management, anti-terrorism, natural and man-made disaster recovery and relief operations, early detection and warning, public safety, public information and emergency medical including telemedicine.
 The application of these technologies for economic development, rural communications, transportation and public health will be highlighted and some applicable regulatory considerations will be discussed briefly.
 Emphasis will be placed on understanding and using the power of the internet, including social networks and smart phones, for disaster mitigation operations and for detailed information retrieval.
 The benefits and characteristics of an internationally recognized Common Alerting Protocol (CAP) will be discussed.
 At the end of the course each student will be expected to structure and present a simple example of an Emergency Response Center designed to address an emergency situation, real or imaginary, in their country.
 The students should use some of the applicable technology, concepts and practices learned in the course in their design.
-The purpose of this presentation is help the students develop the skills necessary to convey information learned in this course to their peers.
+The purpose of this presentation is to help the students develop the skills necessary to convey information learned in this course to their peers.

 Participant learning objectives include the ability to make choices concerning the application of disaster related communications technologies.
 Students should develop an understanding of information flow and how to integrate available and new communications technologies and services into a disaster communications network.